Improved Differentially Private Regression via Gradient Boosting: Experiments

 \section{Experiments}

-We selected 55 tabular datasets from OpenML \footnote{\href{https://www.openml.org}{https://www.openml.org}} \cite{grinsztajn2022tree}, in which 33 are for regression and 22 classification.
-Task details are presented in Tables \ref{app.regression_tasks} and \ref{app.classification_tasks}.
+We selected 33 tabular datasets with single-target regression tasks from OpenML \footnote{\href{https://www.openml.org}{https://www.openml.org}} \cite{grinsztajn2022tree} for evaluating and comparing our algorithm to other algorithms.
+Task details are presented in Table \ref{app.regression_tasks} .
 The selected tasks include both categorical and numerical features.
 We assume that the schema of individual tables is public information, and so convert categorical features into one-hot encodings.

-For privacy, in both our algorithm and in AdaSSP , we clip the feature vectors $x$ so that their $\ell_2$-norm does not exceed $1$.
-For the clipping bound $\tau$ on labels $\mathcal{Y}$, we don't make a data-dependent decision, but rather experiment with three values $\{0.1, 1, 10\}$.
-For all algorithms, we experiment with three privacy levels $\epsilon\in\{0.1,1,10\}$, always with $\delta=1e-6$.
-The learning rate, a.k.a. shrinkage value, of gradient boosting is fixed at $1$.
-We experiment with the number of boosting rounds $T$ set to values $T\in\{1,2,5,10,20,50,100,200,500,1000\}$.
-Each configuration is run 10 times with different random seeds.

-In addition to comparing against other private linear regression methods, we also compare to a state-of-the-art private gradient boosting algorithm that uses tree-based weak learners, called DP-EBM \footnote{\href{https://github.com/interpretml/interpret}{https://github.com/interpretml/interpret}} \cite{nori2021dpebm}.
-At each boosting round, DP-EBM learns separate trees on individual features, and data points are split completely at random (this allows efficient privacy budgeting).
-We run DP-EBM with three choices of the maximum number of leaves $\{64,256,1024\}$.
-Setting this value to either $256$ or $1024$ led to similar performance in terms of MSE values, but having fewer splits ran faster.
-In our reporting of DP-EBM results, we always pick the best performing one among these three split values.

-Privacy Accounting in DP-EBM is also done via Gaussian DP---and so the privacy accounting puts the algorithms on a level playing field.

-In the following plots, the x axis presents the ratio between the MSE of BoostedAdaSSP and that of a comparison partner, and the y axis counts the number of datasets on which the ratio is below a certain threshold, producing a plot in the form of a CDF.
-The red dashed vertical line in each plot, where the ratio is 1, indicates the separation, and the left side of this vertical line shows the number of datasets on which BoostedAdaSSP performs better than the comparison partner.
-Ideally, we would like to see higher counts on the left side of the red line.